Faith As You Define It

 〚ᴄᴡ ғᴏʀ ғʟᴇᴇᴛɪɴɢ ᴍᴇɴᴛɪᴏɴ ᴏғ ᴄʜɪʟᴅ ᴀʙᴜsᴇ / ʀᴇʟɪɢɪᴏᴜs ᴀʙᴜsᴇ〛

 Aetos watched with measured interest from the venue’s lofted area as Chey wove his way up through the crowded club, stopping and chatting with any familiar face he found—and maybe a couple unfamiliar ones to boot.
-He accepted a cold shoulder from Kohao with an easygoing shrug, then lingered to share a laugh with Athena, Fawkes, and Storm.
+He accepted a cold shoulder from Kato with an easygoing shrug, then lingered to share a laugh with Athena, Fawkes, and Teagan.
 Aetos watched him draw closer and wasn’t at all surprised when Chey sidled up beside him with a delighted “Hey, ‘Tae!
 How’s it going?”, that ever-present smile firmly in place.
 His pleased tone sounded like one to be used if the interaction was happenstance, but Aetos felt distinctly that it wasn’t: He’d noticed the way Chey had done this since coming on the scene—taken to talking to each of them individually at some point, almost in turn...as if aware that everyone would say things differently; have different secrets and different knowledge.
 It seemed he was already privy to the fact that for all their presentation as a group, they were—in whatever fashions—still compartmentalized.

 “Hey, Chey.
 It’s going fine.”
 Aetos raised his eyebrows and smiled; friendly but unwilling to leave his hunch unaddressed. “...You know, you act like you’re just abnormally friendly.
 But that’s not all of it, is it?”